 7.in every way presenting yourself a model of good works, in doctrine, demonstrating integrity, dignity, and incorruptibility,

 8.using sound speech that is above reproach so that he who opposes us might be ashamed, having nothing disparaging to say about us.

 9. Slaves are to be subject to their masters, pleasing them well in everything, not back-talking,

 10.not purloining, but showing utmost trustworthiness, so that they might always adorn the doctrine of God our Savior.

 11. For the saving grace of God has appeared to all men,

-14. who gave himself for us, that he might redeem us from all lawlessness, and purify for himself a chosen people, zealous for good works.
+14.who gave himself for us so that he might redeem us from all lawlessness and purify for himself a people of his own who are zealous for good works.

 ¶15.
 Speak these things, and encourage, and rebuke with all authority.
 Let no one despise you.